-- Put vinegar, sugar and salt into a saucepan.
-Bring to a boil and let it simmer until the sugar and salt has been dissolved.
+- Put vinegar, sugar, and salt into a saucepan.
+Bring to a boil and let it simmer until the sugar and salt have been dissolved.
 Take off the heat.

 - Cut daikon and carrots into matchsticks.
 I used a mandoline.

 - Put the vegetables in a mason jar and pour over the vinegar mixture.

 - Put it in the fridge until you need it.
 At least an hour, but it's better the next day.

 - Put mayonnaise, hoisin and spring onions in a small bowl and mix it.

 - Season to taste with Sriracha and put it in the fridge until you need it.

 Gør klar til sandwichen

 - Heat your oven to 200°C/400°F.

 - While the oven is heating, fry up the meat on a skillet set to medium heat until it's cooked through.

 - Warm the baguettes in the oven for 5 minutes.